Susannah York: Film

 Her film career began with Tunes of Glory (1960), co-starring with Alec Guinness and John Mills.
 In 1961, she played the leading role in The Greengage Summer, which co-starred Kenneth More and Danielle Darrieux.
 In 1962, she performed in Freud: The Secret Passion with Montgomery Clift in the title role.

 York played Sophie Western opposite Albert Finney in the Oscar-winning Best Film Tom Jones (1963).
 She had turned the part down three times and only agreed to participate because she felt guilty over cooking a disastrous meal for the director Tony Richardson, who was determined not to accept her refusal.
 She also appeared in The 7th Dawn (1964) with William Holden, Kaleidescope (1966), A Man for All Seasons (1966), The Killing of Sister George (1968) and Battle of Britain (1969).
 In 1970 she co-starred with George C. Scott (as Edward Rochester), playing the title role in an American television movie of Jane Eyre, and played opposite Peter O'Toole in Country Dance.

 York was nominated for a Best Supporting Actress Oscar for They Shoot Horses, Don't They?
 (1969).
 She snubbed the Academy when, regarding her nomination, she declared it offended her to be nominated without being asked.
 She was highly praised for her performance, though she said "I don't think much of the film, or of myself in it."
 She did attend the ceremony but lost to Goldie Hawn for her role in Cactus Flower.

 In 1972, she won the Best Actress award at the Cannes Film Festival for her role in Images.
-She played Superman's mother Lara on the doomed planet Krypton in Superman (1978) and its sequels, Superman II (1980) and Superman IV: The Quest for Peace (1987).
+She played Superman's mother Lara on the doomed planet Krypton in Superman (1978) and its sequels, Superman II (1980) and Superman IV: The Quest for Peace (1987, voice role).
 York made extensive appearances in British television series, including Prince Regent (1979), as Maria Fitzherbert, the clandestine wife of the future George IV, and We'll Meet Again (1982).

 In 1984, York starred as Mrs. Cratchit in A Christmas Carol (1984), based on the novel by Charles Dickens.
 She again co-starred with George C. Scott (as Ebenezer Scrooge), David Warner (Bob Cratchit), Frank Finlay (Jacob Marley), Angela Pleasence (The Ghost of Christmas Past) and Anthony Walters (Tiny Tim).

 In 1992, she was a member of the jury at the 42nd Berlin International Film Festival.

+In 1997, York starred as Olivia in the British comedy Loop co-starring with Andy Serkis, based on the script by Tim Pears.

 In 2003, York had a recurring role as hospital manager Helen Grant in the BBC1 television drama series Holby City.
 She reprised this role in two episodes of Holby Citys sister series Casualty in May 2004.
 Her last film was The Calling, released in 2010 in the UK.

 She was a patron of the Children's Film Unit and appeared in several of their films.